PhishingSpider/bville-recycle/CONTRIBUTING.md

 ## Code of Conduct

-By contributing, you agree to follow our Code of Conduct.
+By contributing, you agree to follow the  Code of Conduct.

 ## Development Standards